 A good rule of thumb is to structure each week with 2 high-intensity interval sessions, 3-4 easy endurance rides, and 1-2 days off.

-Yes, Strava has a number of cycling (and running) training plans for riders of all abilities and goals.
-These training plans are “Powered by CTS (Carmichael Training Systems) which is an American coaching company.
+Yes, Strava has a number of cycling (and running) plans for riders of all abilities and goals.
+These training programs are “Powered by CTS (Carmichael Training Systems) which is an American coaching company.

 Not at all.
 Your body can and will adapt to your training load, including cycling every day.
 To increase your chances of better recovery and overall performance, we recommend taking one day off of cycling every 1-2 weeks.